Stacking in regenerative agriculture

 Everything revolves around diversity.
 Nowhere in nature do you find a monocrop with no animals.
 We have changed this to suit our limited mindset.
 Humans cannot comprehend the complexity of natural systems therefore we have reduced our production systems into something that we can comprehend.
 Monocrops with pesticides and herbicides, to eliminate everything that stands in the way of our crop production.
 The same can be said about animal production.
 We want to eliminate every internal and external parasite, but we cannot comprehend the unforeseen consequence and effect that our management systems have.

-How can stacking positively influence our production unit?
+How can stacking in regenerative agriculture and animals positively influence our production unit?
 One of the first advantages is that you are harvesting more than one protein source of the same piece of land.
 The other advantage is that the parasites are often host specific, meaning that the parasites cannot survive on the other host.

 Remember that in nature there is always a predator-prey relationship.
-These systems must be restored, so that the natural predator becomes stable again.
+Restoring these systems ensure that the natural predator becomes stable again.
 That is where the diversity of insect and bird life is enhanced.
 We cannot wake up in the morning and wonder what to kill next.

-The stacking of various animals on the soil has different effects.
+The stacking in regenerative agriculture and various animals on the soil result in different effects.
 The digestive tracts of the various animals are different, either monogastric, ruminants, or hind-gut fermenters.
 The faecal material of these three different digestive systems each has a different effect on the soil.

 The different forms of grazing methods also vary within the different digestive systems.
 A cow tears, the sheep nibbles, and the goat is more of a browser.
 Each method has a different effect on the grass plant or shrub.

-The positive effect grazing has on veld recovery, especially if it rains, is well documented.
+It is well documented about the positive effect grazing has on veld recovery, especially if it rains.
 The increase in root exudates, which is the sugar that is excreted via the roots of the plant.
 That is part of the process of photosynthesis.
 This is also a symbiotic relationship between the soil microbes and the plant.
 The plant gives food to the microbes, and the microbes make minerals more bioavailable to the plant.
 This in return increases the aboveground biomass of the plant.

-Various animals can be used for stacking like cows, sheep, goats, chickens both broilers and layers, pigs, just to name a few.
+Farmers can use various animals for stacking like cows, sheep, goats, chickens both broilers and layers, pigs, just to name a few.

 Pasture raised chicken, are highly effective fertilisers of the soil, especially where they sleep.
 There are enough examples on the internet of various egg mobiles and chicken mobiles where the birds are kept inhouse during the night.
-These mobiles must just be moved daily so that the concentration of dung is not on the same spot every day.
+Move mobiles moved daily so that the concentration of dung is not on the same spot every day.
 This will burn the soil.

 Chickens are also great in parasite control since they are omnivores.
 They will consume animal protein including various insects and parasites, from the animals that were on the veld previously.

-Pigs are destructive and not suitable for all application, but they are also one of the best tools to build soil through their burrowing and their faecal material.
+Pigs are destructive and not suitable for all application.
+They are also one of the best tools to build soil through their burrowing and their faecal material.

 Green Bio products provide all the probiotics your animals need.